Nemrut (volcano): Post-caldera stage

-After the formation of the caldera, eruptions were localized to its edge and formed more than ten of small craters, mostly on the northern edge.
+After the formation of the caldera, eruptions were localized to its edge and formed more than ten small craters, mostly on the northern edge.
 The products were dominated by viscous trachyte and rhyolite lavas.
-Pyroclastic flow deposits were accumulating on the bottom of the caldera, forming ignimbrites and obsidian, and sometimes slag pumice.
+Pyroclastic flow deposits have accumulated on the bottom of the caldera, forming ignimbrites and obsidian, and sometimes slag pumice.
 A cone-shaped crater Göltepe (height 2,485 m above sea level) formed at the bottom of the caldera, on the fault line.

 Late stage

 At this stage, about 20 small craters and maars formed at the cracks located on the caldera floor, mostly along the central fault.
-A number of craters with a diameter of 10–100 m formed outside of the main cone, mainly in its northern part.
+A number of craters with diameters of 10–100 m formed outside of the main cone, mainly in its northern part.
 They include Girigantepe (2433 m), Arizintepe (2445 m), Kayalitepe (2311 m), Mezarliktepe (2409 m), Atlitepe (2281 m), Amis (2166 m), Kevriağa (2087 m), Avuştepe and Sivritepe, which is the highest point of Nemrut.
 Basaltic lava of these craters are the youngest volcanic rocks within Nemrut.
 The last eruption took place on 13 April 1692.
-Since then only bursts of steam were observed at the bottom of the caldera, indicating fumarolic activity.
+Since then only bursts of steam have been observed at the bottom of the caldera, indicating fumarolic activity.

 Summary of eruptions

 Historical role

-Besides the legendary relationship of the volcano with King Nimrod, in 1990s scientists discovered that Nemrut played an important role in the life of the first civilizations.
+Besides the legendary relationship of the volcano with King Nimrod, in the 1990s scientists discovered that Nemrut played an important role in the life of the first civilizations.
 Despite the abundance of obsidian sources in Anatolia and Iran, Nemrut was the main source of obsidian – the most important material of the Stone Age – for all settlements in Mesopotamia and the settlements of the Mesolithic era around the Dead Sea.
 The analysis of obsidian products revealed that the population of those areas used obsidian from only two sources: Nemrut and the nearby dormant volcano Bingöl.
 An ancient center of obsidian processing and trade was found at Lake Van, which was part of one of the earliest trade routes.

-Two eruptions of Nemrut were probably witnessed by people of Urartu, an ancient state located in the eastern Turkey.
+Two eruptions of Nemrut were probably witnessed by people of Urartu, an ancient state located in the Armenian highlands.
 These eruptions occurred c.
 787 BC (period of King Menua) and c.
-657 BC (period of King Rusa II), and the latter eruption might cause the sudden disappearance of the city Uaiais located 30 km east of Süphan.
+657 BC (period of King Rusa II), and the latter eruption might have caused the sudden disappearance of the city Uaiais located 30 km east of Süphan.